Frequently Asked Questions

 Does Mass Audubon have an organizational membership?

 Yes.
-Our Organizational Membership is designed for self-guided visitation at Mass Audubon wildlife sanctuaries, nature centers, and museums, by small groups accompanied by a staff person or other facilitator from your organization/agency.
+Our Organizational Membership is designed for self-guided visitation at Mass Audubon wildlife sanctuaries, nature centers, and museums, by small groups accompanied by staff from your organization/agency.
 Learn more

 Do Mass Audubon members receive a discount on auto insurance?